ozone10/Rainmeter-TranslucentRM/README.md

 [![Licence](https://img.shields.io/github/license/ozone10/Rainmeter-TranslucentRM?color=9cf)](https://www.gnu.org/licenses/gpl-3.0.en.html)

 [Rainmeter](https://www.rainmeter.net) plugin that allows to create a blur/acrylic/transparent effect with color on the skin window or taskbar.
 This plugin has basic support for multimonitor setup.
 Minimal requirements is Windows 10.
 For acrylic option Windows 10 build 10.0.17134, 1803 (April 2018 update).
 For corner and border color options Windows 11 build 22000.
+For mica effects Windows 11 build 22621.

 For more information, check the [Rainmeter forum](https://forum.rainmeter.net/viewtopic.php?f=128&p=165921).